-Tree Top Quest is located next to the main drive that takes you to the resort’s three accommodation options: Alton Towers Hotel, Splash Landings Hotel and finally the Enchanted Village, which Tree Top Quest forms part of.
+Tree Top Quest is located next to the Stargazing Pods by the main drive into the resort.
 If you choose to take on the attraction you have the option of two courses; Explorer – a low ropes course that is around 3m (10ft) off the ground or Challenger – a high ropes that is as high as 8m (26ft)!
 There’s a limited number of groups allowed on the course at anyone time, so it’s advisable to book ahead to guarantee a slot.
 More often than not though, there is usually space for guests who make a last minute decision to do it.

 When you arrive you can choose to hire a helmet cam and record your adventure, though this isn’t compulsory.
 You will then be taken by a member of staff to have your safety harness fitted.
 The harness is then fully checked before you head over to the practice area.
 The practice area has one obstacle and a mini-zip wire, both only a few feet from the ground.
 Here you learn how to traverse the course on the safety line and you’re given a run through of the various safety rules.
 After that you head over to the tower and climb to your chosen course.